Taking action on smoking and health

 The Tobacco-free Policy checklist helps schools to reflect on and rate their existing tobacco policy position and consider how current policies shape and influence attitudes and approaches to tobacco.
 After 'setting the scene' the checklist supports and encourages schools to think about potential areas where realistic and achievable improvements and commitments could be made.

 Effective tobacco-free policy consultation

 It is vital to make sure that pupils, teachers, support staff, parents/carers and commumity partners feel that they can share their thoughts, and have their views considered, as part of tobacco-free policy development.
-ASH Scotland can provide a wide range of questionnaire and focus group templates that will help you to ensure that your tobacco-free policy reflects what people have to say.
-Contact ASH Scotland's Engagement team at firstname.lastname@example.org or call us on 0131 225 4725, to find out how we can support your policy consultation.
+ASH Scotland can provide a wide range of tools and resources that will help you to ensure that your tobacco-free policy reflects what people have to say.
+Contact ASH Scotland's Engagement team at email@example.com or call us on 0131 225 4725, to find out how we can further support your policy consultation.

 Develop your action plan

 The Action Plan template is designed to complement the Tobacco-free policy checklist.
 Whilst the policy checklist should broadly highlight action areas that your school would like to focus on and commit to, the action plan template provides a focused structure of timescales, responsibilities, resources, milestones and targets for each action.

 Tobacco prevention session, lesson and resource support

 We know that it can sometimes seem difficult to address tobacco in way that pupils will find interesting, exciting or really want to get involved in.
-These short activity and resource ideas are designed to introduce key tobacco issues, both in PSE and across a wide range of subject areas.
+These short activities, and resource ideas, are designed to introduce key tobacco issues, both in PSE and across a wide range of subject areas.
 They also offer scope for young people to learn more and further explore tobacco issues that they are interested in.
 Additional information, ideas and resources can be found on our Tobacco-Free Generation resource pages.

 Local NHS prevention teams, national health promotion agencies and community based youth providers are just some of the organisations that can help schools to incorporate tobacco education sessions and stop-smoking support into existing programmes.